Do you use a travel packing list?

-The cost to wash business shirts, underwear, socks and trousers is about 1800 Baht, but if you are on holiday and wearing t-shirts instead of business clothes then the cost may be around 800-1000 Baht.
+The cost to wash business shirts, underwear, socks and trousers is about 1800 baht, but if you are on holiday and wearing t-shirts instead of business clothes then the cost may be around 800-1000 baht.

 If you are on a tight budget then you may find that the hotel laundry service, whilst very convenient, is not that cheap and you could consider dealing direct with the laundry yourself.

 So another option you have is just go and buy some new clothes and wash the dirty ones when you get home.

 You will find it helpful to imagine each stage of the journey.
 Firstly consider what you will wear to get to the airport and on the flight.

 If you work from the feet up then this travel packing list includes the following:

 Trainers are comfortable to walk about in and also let your feet breathe in the hot climate, they are also acceptable if you visit the temples.

 An open pair, such as sandals, flip flops, Beachcombers, Surfer Joes are great for the beach.

 White sports socks and dark socks

 Cotton boxer shorts or briefs

 Even with the hot climate in Bangkok the only men that wear shorts in the city are tourists.
 I would suggest that you keep the shorts for the beach.

 To hold up the trousers.
 The type where the metal buckle detaches from the leather belt is ideal when you go through the metal detector at the airport.
 It saves you having to remove the whole belt and then rethread it.

 A mix of t-shirts and smart casual shirts.

 The weather may get cool enough to need something a little warmer.
 Even if it doesn't you should carry something warm on the airplane as it can get cold if they decide to ramp up the air-conditioning

-Hat: Hat or baseball cap.
+Hat or baseball cap.
 It will protect the top of your head and face from the sun when you go to the temples or to the beach.